Health and safety advisers use their knowledge and skills to promote a positive health and safety culture in the workplace

 What to expect

-- Some activities may involve working at heights or in cramped conditions or in noisy, dirty or dangerous places.
-However, this is by no means the typical work environment.
+- Some activities may involve working at heights, in cramped, noisy, dirty or dangerous places and conditions, though this is not the typical work environment.

-- Protective clothing may be required when visiting workplaces.
+- You may need to wear protective clothing when visiting workplaces.

 - Travel during the day is common for those with multi-site responsibility.